 We will continue to meet and strive to exceed the expectations of our valued clients.

-Minority attorneys at Marshall Dennehey Warner Coleman & Goggin are members of, and participate in, numerous minority organizations, including the National Bar Association (African-American attorneys), the National Asian Pacific American Bar Association, the National Hispanic Bar Association, the Barristers' Association of Philadelphia (membership primarily made up of African-American attorneys practicing in the Philadelphia region), the South Asian Bar Association of Philadelphia, the Asian American Bar Association of the Delaware Valley (membership is primarily made up of Asian American attorneys practicing in the Philadelphia region), the Hispanic Bar Association of Pennsylvania and the Tampa Bay Hispanic Bar Association.
-Additionally, minority attorneys serve on minority and diversity committees and subcommittees of various national and local professional organizations.
+With the firm's support, our minority attorneys are active in numerous organizations including the National Bar Association, National Asian Pacific American Bar Association, Hispanic National Bar Association, Barristers' Association of Philadelphia, Inc. (membership primarily made up of African-American attorneys practicing in the Philadelphia region), South Asian Bar Association of Philadelphia, Asian American Bar Association of the Delaware Valley (membership is primarily made up of Asian American attorneys practicing in the Philadelphia region), Hispanic Bar Association of Pennsylvania and the Tampa Bay Hispanic Bar Association, among others.

 We are proud to have been named to the Pennsylvania Bar Association's "2014 Honor Roll of Legal Organizations Welcoming to Women Professionals."
 Presented by the PBA's Commission on Women in the Profession, the firm received this recognition for its dedication to advancing and retaining women attorneys, and its programs designed to aid this cause including annual office dinners for women, as well as annual dinners for female clients of the firm.
 Niki T. Ingram, Director of the Workers' Compensation Department, spearheads many gender diversity initiatives with great support from Wendy Bracaglia, the firm's first female shareholder and Managing Attorney of the King of Prussia office; Robin Snyder, Managing Attorney of the firm's Scranton office; and Kate McGrath, Co-chair of our Health Law Practice Group and a former Director of the firm's Health Care Department.